Italy marks International Holocaust Remembrance Day on January 27th with hundreds of memorial events in towns and cities across the country.

 You might walk the same route for weeks, months or years before noticing the Stolpersteine – small golden squares nestled among the city's cobbles.

-These stones are a memorial.
-They each sum up a life in very few words, haiku-like in their simplicity.
+Each of these stones is a memorial, summing up a life in very few words, haiku-like in their simplicity.

 In Rome's Via Piemonte, not far from the Villa Borghese park, two such stones can be found outside a fancy office block.